In this post, we look at 13 companies that pay for your college tuition.

 But recently, the retail giant expanded the program and now offers full-time workers up to $5,250 to earn a bachelor’s degree as well.
 Part-time employees also qualify for tuition assistance up to $2,625 annually.

 And perhaps the best part is that Amazon is bringing the classroom to its workers.
-The retail company has also set up educational spaces right within its facilities so its employees can follow in-person courses and virtual classes much easier.
+The retail company has also set up educational spaces right within its facilities so its employees can follow in-person courses and virtual classes much more easily.
+Amazon is one of the featured 13 companies that pay for your college tuition.

 Boeing Tuition Assistance